danielrosehill/Open-Web-UI-My-Models/README.md

 The emerging norm is that there isn't a hard need to ringfence these type of LLM tools from other ones.
 Rather by adding a system prompt and a RAG pipeline to a standard "off the shelf" LLM (accessed via its API), the same intended behavior can be achieved.

+## Notes About The Config Texts

+Because writing system prompts can be a long process, I've switched to using voice dictation for this purpose over the past few months.
+I typically use Open AI Whisper to dictate my configuration prompts.
+While this generally works pretty well and saves a lot of time over writing out longer prompts, it's not a perfect process.

+For one, it probably tends towards encouraging writing longer configurations that are necessary, which will increase the token usage.
+Secondly, I don't always catch the typos.
+And even when I find capitalization, if I don't think that it's going to degrade the utility of the system prompts, sometimes I don't have time to fix them.
+So if you're thinking about using any of these, it's worth giving them a proofread and an edit before adding them to your own instance.

+At the moment, I'm most focused on getting these useful configurations out the door and working on different platforms.
+Over time, however, I do iterate and improve upon the most useful ones.
+But a lot of the configurations are best understood as more experimentary to understand What kind of LLM assistants can be created and how best to write the system prompts.

+I frequently create assistants which are backed by knowledge stores, but, for obvious reasons, I can't always share the context data.
+For example, I have one medication tracking assistant which has my daily medication list as its contextual knowledge.
+I might share these without the context data and try to rewrite them in a way that they might be adapted for another user.

 ## Author